Mayurkukde84/js_projects/README.md

-# This is small project based on js html css
+# This are small project based on js html css